Biography (Ostap)

-Vyacheslav “Slava” Osinski was born in 1978 in the USSR (Ukraine).
-There he studied art and learned the techniques of drawing and linocut.
+Vyacheslav “Slava” Osinski was born in Ukraine (USSR) in 1978.
+There he studied art and learned the techniques of drawing, linocut and printing.

-In 1995 Vyacheslav emigrated with his family as a quota refugee to Germany.
-As a result, he was forced to quit his studies.
+In 1995, Slava and his family emigrated to Germany as quota refugees.
+As a result, he had to abandon his studies.

-In Germany (Lübeck), he came to a camp together with other repatriates.
-There he encountered aggressive rejection and was plunged into an atmosphere of hostility.
+In Germany (Lübeck) he was taken to a camp together with the other returnees.
+There he faced aggressive rejection and was plunged into an atmosphere of hostility and social hatred.

 1998.
-Due to his poor state of health, he developed problems with hearing loss during this time that became progressively worse.
+Due to his poor health, he developed problems with hearing loss that progressively worsened.

-In 2010 he met the German minimalist Stefan Müller in Berlin.
-Soon this acquaintance transformed into a friendship.
-Vyacheslav began to deal with the problems of contemporary art.
+In 2009 he met the German minimalist Stefan Müller.
+Soon this acquaintance turned into a friendship.
+Slava began to grapple with the problems of contemporary art.

-In 2011 he started his own creative path.
+In 2010 he started his own creative path and registered as an independent artist.

-Since 2011 he has been active as a street artist and defines his credo as a self-taught adventurer, who opens up new possibilities and visual techniques.
-Vyacheslav’s first stencil pieces on Berlin streets appeared under the pseudonym “Ostap” (Ostapchenko).
+He has been active as a street artist since 2011 and defines his credo as a self-taught adventurer who opens up new possibilities and visual techniques.
+Vyacheslav’s first stencil works on Berlin streets appeared under the pseudonym “Ostap” (Ostapchenko).

-2013 Ostap became a resident at the Urban Spree Gallery (Berlin) and got his first studio.
+In 2013 Slava became a resident at the Urban Spree gallery and got his first studio.
 In the following two years, he was able to realize his ideas there.
-During this time, Ostap produced several series in the urban space:
+During this time, Ostap produced several series in urban areas:

 2010 Inspired by the minimalist works of his friend Stefan Müller, an object emerges from two stretcher bars connected like chain stretcher frames.

-In 2011 he starts working with colored duct tape according to the motto: “adhesive tape instead of paint.”
+In 2011 he starts working with coloured duct tape according to the motto: “adhesive tape instead of paint.”

 In 2012 he creates his first parametric adhesive tape constructs with light and shadow effects.